-the 4R Ontario Science & Technology committee will work to recommend a percent compliance with an incremental increase in compliance to allow for uptake of the program and any necessary adjustments.
-The 4R Ontario Steering committee will review and approve these recommendations.

-As the NMAN software already incorporates many of the items refered to in the phosphorus index is the index going to be included into NMAN vs another program?
+As the NMAN software already incorporates many of the items referred to in the phosphorus index, is the index going to be included into NMAN vs another program?

 Unaware of any immediate incorporation but would be ideal to include these specific standards within the software.